rod-m/engine-programming-for-games/README.md

 simple_platformer
 Created a new package for a demo game which uses the game_engine2D package.
 Launcher class extends BaseLauncher.
 A good starting point for a generic Sprite management system.

+# sprint 2
+New GameComponent class for adding things like physics, collisions etc Physics2D component starts by adding gravity to the player.